SealedSeal/ImmersiveEngineering/README.md

       * "minecraft:iron_ore"
       * "minecraft:stone/1"
   * chances - % of each resource from the ores list in a mineral, sums to 1 (float[])
+  * blacklist - will not generate minerals in dimensions from list "dimensions" if set to true (boolean)
-  * blacklistedDimensions - List of dimensions where the mineral cannot be generated (int[])
+  * dimensions - List of dimensions where the mineral can or cannot be generated based on "blacklist" parameter (int[])

 More examples of minerals with type "range" https://github.com/SealedSeal/ImmersiveEngineeringExcavated/blob/master/mineralsExample/vanilla_nether.json